You don't have to customize and modify OERs. Use them as is!

-OPEN ... they can be copied and shared without permission or fees, as opposed to the traditional "all rights reserved" approach to copyright ownership, where the creator sells their work and requires permission for copying and use outside of purchasing.
+OPEN ...
+Free.
+The resources can be copied and shared without permission or fees, as opposed to the traditional "all rights reserved" approach to copyright ownership, where the creator sells their work and requires permission for copying and use outside of purchasing.

 Credit the creator!
 Open doesn't mean no attribution.
 Attribution and agreeing to share the content forward are usually requirements for use of OER material.

 Any type of educational teaching materials created with an open copyright license.